Grand Ex: 1969–1975: Formation

-1976–1980 : Couple Birds and Luk Thung Disco 1&2
+1976–1980 : Koo Nok and Luk Thung Disco 1 & 2

-In 1976, Warawut, the bassist and the band co-founder and the keyboardist left the band, making Wasan, the lead singer must came to play the keyboard. the band receive Add-Thanongsak Arpornsiri to be the new bassist.
-In the same year, the band welcomed Chamras Saewataporn as the new lead singer and chord guitarist.
+In 1976, Warawut, the bassist and co-founder of the band, and the keyboardist left, which required Wasan, the lead singer, to take over playing the keyboard.
+The band welcomed Aed-Thanongsak Arpornsiri as the new bassist.
+In the same year, the band welcomed Chamras Saewataporn as the new lead singer and rhythm guitarist.

-In 1977, the band released their first official single, Couple Birds (คู่นก), a Thai translation of the Lao song Khard Ruk by William Didtavong.
-After the release of the single, saxophonist, Chay Saeng Cha-um resigned from the band, with Panus Hirankasi becoming the new saxophonist.
+In 1977, the band released their first single, Koo Nok (คู่นก), a Thai version of the Lao song Khard Ruk by William Didtavong.
+After the release of the single, saxophonist Chay Saeng Cha-um resigned from the band, and Panus Hirankasi became the new saxophonist.

-In 1979, Grand Ex released their first studio album, Luk Thung Disco, which mixed the more international disco with the more local luk thung songs that were popular at that time.
-The album sold well, leading to the band's increased popularity.
-This was followed by a second album, was recorded live at the Manhattan Club.
+In 1979, Grand Ex released their first studio album, Luk Thung Disco, which combined international disco styles with the luk thung songs that were popular at the time.
+The album sold well, boosting the band’s popularity.
+This was followed by a second album, which was recorded live at the Manhattan Club.

 In early 1980, Grand Ex released their third album, Luk Thung Disco 2.
-After its release, Chamras and Somsak resigned from the band, and Danupol Kaewkarn and Chokdee Pak-Phu joined as new members.
+After the release of this album, Chamras and Somsak resigned from the band, with Danupol Kaewkarn and Chokdee Pak-Phu joining as new members.